 The use of predictive analytics is by no means restricted to new-age tech companies alone.
 Nissan Motor Company, is known to use Predictive Analytics to tailor advertising campaigns to suit the needs of a region by delving into car types, models and colours that people of a region have been looking at, online.

-Speaking of high feats in predictive analytics, Unyscape’s own success story with Pfizer comes to the fore.
+Speaking of high feats in predictive analytics, Unyscape’s own success story with Pfizer is worth a mention.
 The world’s largest pharmaceutical company came to us with a problem – Pfizer’s Forecasting solutions, developed in 2016, was based on legacy forecasting techniques and relied heavily on POC interaction and business questions.
 Due to the unpredictable nature of the business, the model ended up either creating a backlog or inaccuracy if time was of the essence.
 This is yet another example of implementation challenges of predictive analytics.

 Challenges in Implementing Predictive Analytics